 Others are following in their footsteps.
 (See below for kids now in college).

 Nik was our first college graduate.
 After graduating top of his high school class in 2008, he went on to UC San Diego and graduated in 2012 with a degree in Biophysics.
-He now is a regional sales manager with a biomedical supply company.
+He is now a regional sales manager with a biomedical supply company in San Diego and is engaged to be married next February.

 Nik is also paying it forward as an EE volunteer and mentor.